Caracal: Reproduction

 Both sexes become sexually mature by the time they are a year old; production of gametes begins even earlier at seven to ten months.
 However, successful mating takes place only at 12 to 15 months.
 Breeding takes place throughout the year.
 Oestrus, one to three days long, recurs every two weeks unless the female is pregnant.
 Females in oestrus show a spike in urine-marking, and form temporary pairs with males.
 Mating has not been extensively studied; a limited number of observations suggest that copulation, lasting nearly four minutes on an average, begins with the male smelling the areas urine-marked by the female, which then rolls on the ground.
-Following this, the male approaches and mounts the female.
+He then approaches and mounts her.
 The pair separate after copulation.

 Gestation lasts about two to three months, following which a litter consisting of one to six kittens is born.
 Births generally peak from October to February.
 Births take place in dense vegetation or deserted burrows of aardvarks and porcupines.
 Kittens are born with their eyes and ears shut and the claws not retractable (unable to be drawn inside); the coat resembles that of adults, but the abdomen is spotted.
 Eyes open by ten days, but it takes longer for the vision to become normal.
 The ears become erect and the claws become retractable by the third or the fourth week.
 Around the same time, the kittens start roaming their birthplace, and start playing among themselves by the fifth or the sixth week.
 They begin taking solid food around the same time; they have to wait for nearly three months before they make their first kill.
 As the kittens start moving about by themselves, the mother starts shifting them every day.
 All the milk teeth appear in 50 days, and permanent dentition is completed in 10 months.
 Juveniles begin dispersing at nine to ten months, though a few females stay back with their mothers.
 The average lifespan of the caracal in captivity is nearly 16 years.

 In the 1990s, a captive caracal spontaneously mated with a domestic cat in the Moscow Zoo, resulting in a felid hybrid offspring.